 So which basic bank account should you get?

-I’ve listed all the new basic bank accounts here.
+I’ve listed the new basic bank accounts here.
 Obviously you should rule out any bank that you owe money too.
-Most people don’t need to visit their bank branch very often any more and other facilities such an online banking and contactless cards will feel more important.
+Most people don’t need to visit their bank branch often and other facilities such an online banking and contactless cards will feel more important.